 Cooking stoves, pans and gas:

 This year we are using the ultimate stoves – The MSR Reactor and the MSR Windburners.
-Unlike other stoves these work in ALL weather conditions, including very cold temperatures, and uses the least amount of gas for boiling a litre of water than any other stoves on the market.
+Unlike other stoves these work in ALL weather conditions, including very cold temperatures, and use the least amount of gas for boiling a litre of water than any other stoves on the market.
 This means less gas has to carried.
-We also occasionally use the tried and tested Trangia stove with gas adapter.
-This system is light, robust, efficient, easy to use, clean, performs well in windy conditions and is one of the safest options for using in wild camping environments.
 We will also provide you with a collapsible lightweight eating/drinking bowl and a spork.

 Water treatment systems:

 All water from rivers, streams and lochs needs treating no matter how clean it looks.
 It is a myth that mountain water sources in the UK are safe to drink as animals are present in all areas.
-Each trekker will be given a water filter bottle system so that water can be treated on the go from source to source, reducing the amount of weight carried.
-This year we are using Water-to-Go as our supplier.
+Each Mountain Trekker will be provided with a water filter bottle system so that water can be treated on the go from source to source, reducing the amount of weight carried.
+This year we are using Platypus Meta Microfilter water bottles.
 Additionally, water purification tablets [chlorine] and neutraliser tablets might be provided.
-Boiling and UV purification systems will also be used so that you have a full understanding of the range of ways to get safe drinking water whilst out in the hills.
+Boiling will also be used so that you have a full understanding of the range of ways to get safe drinking water whilst out in the hills.

-All food and drink for your trek will be provided.
-Trekking burns a significant amount of energy – typically up to 4000 calories a day.
-Accordingly, provided food will be based on lightweight and highly calorific dried foods such as muesli, dried fruit and nuts, commercial expedition dried meals, pasta, rice, multi grain snacks and hot drinks – chocolate, coffee, tea etc. Dietary requirements will be discussed on an individual basis and we look to cater for all needs.
-On longer multi day treks there will be restocking points on route so that carried weight is reduced.
+All food and drink for your Mountain Trek will be provided.
+Mountain Trekking burns a significant amount of energy – typically up to 4000 calories a day.
+Accordingly, provided food will be based on lightweight and highly calorific dried foods such as muesli, dried fruit and nuts, commercial Expedition Freeze Dried Meals, pasta, rice, multi grain snacks and hot drinks – chocolate, coffee, tea etc. Dietary requirements will be discussed on an individual basis and we look to cater for all needs.
+On longer Multiday Mountain Treks there will be restocking points on route so that carried weight is reduced.

 Urination and defecation are wholly normal bodily functions but can be the greatest worry and embarrassment for some of our trekkers.
 We provide small latrine trowels and biogradable toilet paper so that all human waste is dealt with in an environmentally correct way and is buried appropriately.
 Advice will be given on suitable toileting sites.
-SheWees can also be provided for women on request.
-Mountain streams and lakes are a great, if somewhat invigorating, way of keeping clean but ordinary soap cannot be used in these situations.
-Accordingly, each trekking group carries a collapsible bowl for washing in with supplies of biodegradable soap.
+Mountain streams and lakes [lochs] are a great, if somewhat invigorating, way of keeping clean but ordinary soap cannot be used in these situations.
+Accordingly, each Mountain Trekking group carries a collapsible bowl for washing in with supplies of biodegradable soap.
 We also provide wet wipes for your convenience.
 These are non biodegradable and will need carrying out with your other rubbish.

 Other items we provide are: